 When he isn’t racing, Morley keeps a busy schedule coaching other aspiring drivers and running his golf league, the Mediocre Golf Association.

 For more information visit,

 Ross Kaiser is a professional British racing driver who resides outside of London.
 Ross began racing karts in 1991 at the age of 8.
 By the time he was 16 years old, Ross competed in his first season of club level car racing.
 In 1999, Ross won the British Formula Ford 2000 Class C Championship.
 In 2001, he raced in the Formula Ford Zetec championship series.
 After moving from single seat racings to sports car racing, Ross won the Radical Bi Duro Championship and Radical Pro-sport Championship in 2003 and 2004, respectively.
-In 2006, Ross competed in the European Ferrari Challenge taking pole position at the first round at Silverstone, a win at Paul Ricard and pole position for the world finals at Monza.
+In 2006, Ross competed in the European Ferrari Challenge taking two pole positions – at the first round at Silverstone and world finals at Monza – and finishing on the podium five times, including a win at Paul Ricard.

 Mia has been around and worked with cars her entire life, starting her career with Volvo back home in Sweden at 19 years of age.
 She held a number of positions including as a car builder before training and becoming a Manufacturing Engineer in the early 90’s.